The EASIE data collection covers all recognised forms of education at ISCED levels 02, 1, 2 and 3.

 To attend a compulsory special needs school there is foremost an assessment to see if the learner belongs to the target group.
 The guardians provide medical and often psychological journals to be presented to the specific decision-making body, the board of Admission within the National Agency for Special Needs Education and Schools (SPSM).
 The board consists of different professionals from healthcare, social welfare and education

 In the first two processes the guardians ordinarily are the ones applying for their child to be received at the schools.
-The Action programme process may be initiated by the teacher or the principal or the guardians, but could be done without parental involvement.
+The Action programme process may be initiated by the teacher or the head teacher or the guardians, but could be done without parental involvement.
 However, there are strong recommendations in the Education Act to co-operate with guardians.
 In all processes, there is by law an obligation to listen to the learners and to consider what is best for them.

 To be received in compulsory special needs schools there is a formal decision from a specific decision-making body, the board of Admission within the National Agency for Special Needs Education and Schools (SPSM).